-- (B) The State Superintendent of Education is authorized to carry forward any cash balances maintained by the Department of Education.
-The superintendent is further authorized to transfer any appropriations within the department to assist local school districts to use summer reading camps and all other available tools to ensure appropriate time is spent by students to keep them on grade level and satisfy their learning needs in response to pandemic learning loss. - (C) On or before August 1, 2023, the State Superintendent of Education shall provide a report to the Senate Finance Committee, the House of Representatives Ways and Means Committee, the Senate Education Committee, and the House of Representatives Education and Public Works Committee concerning the emergency powers exercised in this provision. - 1.74.
+- 1.73.
 (SDE: Formative Assessment Data) For the current school year, districts must ensure all students in first through eighth grades are assessed using a state approved interim assessment tool during the fall, winter, and spring.
 School districts shall provide all interim and formative assessment data scores by grade and school to the Department of Education from the prior school year.
 The department is directed to compile the information received and submit a comprehensive report regarding performance on such assessments to the General Assembly by May 31 of the current fiscal year.
-Any school district failing to provide this data to the department shall have ten percent of their State Aid to Classrooms funding withheld until the data is provided. - 1.75.
+Any school district failing to provide this data to the department shall have ten percent of their State Aid to Classrooms funding withheld until the data is provided. - 1.74.
 (SDE: ESSER Funds) Of the funds appropriated to the Department of Education, the department shall ensure that school districts are made aware of all the permissible uses of ESSER funds that are at their disposal.
-The department shall provide training and technical support to district personnel throughout the process. - 1.76.
+Before August 1, 2024, the department shall distribute a list of cooperative purchasing agreements, as defined by Section 11-35-4810(1), that school districts may join, participate, or use at their discretion in order to maximize the impact of district ESSER fund allocations.
+The department shall provide training and technical support to district personnel throughout the process. - 1.75.
 (SDE: ESSER Monthly Funding Report) The Department of Education is required to submit a monthly report to the Department of Administration, Executive Budget Office documenting the expenditure of federal funds allocated to South Carolina through the Elementary and Secondary Emergency Education Relief Fund and the Emergency Assistance to Non-Public Schools Program.
 The Executive Budget Office, in collaboration with the Senate Finance Committee and the House Ways and Means Committee, shall determine how the data will be reported.
 The data shall document how federal funds are expended at the state and district level in accordance with federal guidelines on allowable expenditures and shall include information on how the funds have been used to offset the learning loss students are facing and mitigations taken due to the COVID-19 pandemic.
-The Department of Education and the Executive Budget Office shall post the monthly reports on their websites. - 1.77.
+The Department of Education and the Executive Budget Office shall post the monthly reports on their websites. - 1.76.
 (SDE: Public School Virtual Program Funding) For the current fiscal year, all school districts and brick and mortar charter schools shall be permitted to offer a virtual education program for up to five percent of its student population based on the most recent 135 day ADM count without impacting any state funding.
 The Department of Education shall establish guidelines for the virtual program and parameters students must meet in order to participate in the virtual program.
-School districts must submit their plans for the virtual program to the State Board of Education for approval. - School districts offering a virtual program must report their ADM counts for students participating in their virtual program and the number of students participating face to face for the 5th, 45th, 90th, and 135th day to the Department of Education.

-For every student participating in the virtual program above the five percent threshold, the school district will not receive 47.22% of the State per pupil funding provided to that district as reported in the latest Revenue and Fiscal Affairs revenue per pupil report pursuant to Proviso 1.3.
+School districts must submit their plans for the virtual program to the State Board of Education for approval. - School districts offering a virtual program must report their ADM counts for students participating in their virtual program and the number of students participating face to face for the 5th, 45th, 90th, and 135th day to the Department of Education. - For every student participating in the virtual program above the five percent threshold, the school district will not receive 47.22% of the State per pupil funding provided to that district as reported in the latest Revenue and Fiscal Affairs revenue per pupil report pursuant to Proviso 1.3.
 This amount shall be withheld from State Aid to Classroom's district allocation.